To view PDF files, you must have a copy of the Adobe Acrobat Reader which is available as a free download:

 The Community Enterprise Development Tax Credit has been extended to 2020.
 Effective for eligible shares issued after 2014:

 These measures will allow more local investors to promote the creation of good jobs at the community level by participating as owners in their regional enterprises.
 This includes lower-income investors and small businesses benefiting from Manitoba’s 0% corporate income tax rate.

 Investments eligible for a Community Enterprise Development Tax Credit (CEDTC) with respect to the 2014 and following tax years include shares purchased during the first 60 days of the following year.
 This means that eligible shares purchased after December 31, 2014 and no later than March 1, 2015 may be claimed for the purposes of this credit in either 2014 or 2015.

-For more information, contact Manitoba Agriculture, Food and Rural Development.
+For more information, contact Manitoba Growth, Enterprise and Trade.